 And there are other documented incidents of weapons possession/use at schools that did have metal detectors programs at the school at the time of the incidents.

 Framing the Use of Metal Detectors in Schools

 We share these examples, points and questions to illustrate that there are many implementation issues and questions to consider when discussing potential use of metal detectors in schools.
 It is simply not an issue of buying the equipment and running the machines, and school safety threats will be eliminated.
 Too often the public does not see the complexities associated with operating a school metal detector program, nor do they understand that such a program will NOT provide the 100% guarantee of school safety they are openly or subliminally desiring and/or anticipating.

-Districts considering the use of metal detectors may want to explore options for conducting random metal detector operations versus stationary metal detector programs in schools.
-Random metal detector sweeps could be conducted randomly with school buses, at school entrances, during the course of the school day, at after-school events, and in related manners to keep students off guard.
-A random metal detector program could also serve as an alternative approach to stationary detectors that bypasses some of the implementation obstacles noted above.
+Some districts have considered random metal detector operations versus stationary metal detector programs in schools.
+Random metal detector sweeps conducted from school buses, at school entrances, during the course of the school day, at after-school events, and in related manners to keep students off guard have been explored.
+A random metal detector program is sometimes considered as an alternative approach to stationary detectors that bypasses some of the implementation obstacles noted above.